ITISFoundation/osparc-manual/docs/submission.md

 <!-- SEE test in
 https://github.com/ITISFoundation/osparc-simcore/blob/6e2f71746a521fe0f48b582edb9af5b05ddb65b7/services/sidecar/tests/unit/test_log_parser.py#L39
 -->
-The *osparc* frontend will then automatically extract the percentage information to increment the progress bar on your computational node.
+The *o²S²PARC* frontend will then automatically extract the percentage information to increment the progress bar on your computational node.